Excel Variance (Table of Contents)

 Step 1 – Enter the data set in the columns.

-We have calculated the variance of Set B by following the same steps given above.
+We have calculated the variance of Set B by following the same steps above.
 The result of the variance of Set B is shown below.

-Example #2 – Calculating the variance for sample size in excel
+Example #2 – Calculating the variance for sample size in Excel

 If we have data set that represents samples, then we need to use the function of VAR.S instead of using the VAR.P